EterniaLogic/EterniaLibrary/README.md

 Windows:
-- Use the Code::Blocks project file or eclipse
+- Use Code::Blocks, Visual Basics or eclipse
 - libatomic.a and libws_32.a required. (usually supplied with windows)